 Welcome to Highrises.com Milwaukee...
 Your complete condo guide!
 The low maintenance lifestyle of condo living is perfect in Milwaukee because there is always something going on.
 Milwaukee is known as the City of Festivals, there are over 150 events and festivals each month.
-There is plenty of activities for families to do as well, in fact, ABC Travel Guides for Kids named Milwaukee The Top Destination for Family Travel in 2014.
-For those who seek a vibrant culture and art scene, Milwaukee was named "One of US Top Art Destination by ArtPlace in 2013.
+There are plenty of activities for families to do as well.
+In fact, ABC Travel Guides for Kids named Milwaukee The Top Destination for Family Travel in 2014.
+Milwaukee is a great place to live, and living in a condo or loft in the city puts you right in the middle of the action.

 Search Milwaukee Condos by Price